rduplain/memo/startups-for-people-with-problems.md

 individuals, though may bias to whomever the CEO is by extension of representing the company's interests.
 You have legal counsel for your new startup company, right?

+To reiterate, founders dilute equally, and it's important to identify the split up front, plan for dilution, and stick to it.

 There's no right answer on how to split equity.
 No matter how decisions are made, consensus and buy-in are critical.
 Trust is paramount.